AugurProject/augur/docs/docker-images.md

 Docker images are created to extract artifacts and build populated ethereum nodes used for development.

+## yarn docker:build:all

+Builds all the below docker images

 ## yarn docker:build:augur-core

-(run in root) augur-core docker image compiles the contracts and outputs abi.json and contracts.json.
+(run in augur-core, having issues running yarn docker:build:augur-core from root) augur-core docker image compiles the contracts and outputs abi.json and contracts.json.
 These files are used to deploy contracts on ethereum nodes.
 Look in augur-artifacts to see these files.
 These files are needed in for the ethereum populated docker images.

 ## yarn docker:build:augur